helmless/helmless/docs/faq.md

     [:octicons-arrow-right-24: Learn more](./docs/helmless/configuration.md)

-??? faq "Is there a way to plan changes like with terraform? (maybe dry-run?)
+??? faq "Is there a way to plan changes like with Terraform?"

     Yes there is.
 You can use `dry_run` flag in the Github Action or the `--dry-run` flag in the `gcloud` CLI.

+    A diff command is coming to the Helmless CLI to make it easier to review the changes.

     [:octicons-arrow-right-24: Learn more](./docs/cloudrun/ci-cd.md)